WHAT TO DO IN OAXACA?

 The Alebrijes of Oaxaca are famous particularly because the creation of Pedro Linares came to this region, however later we will explain why the term was popularized so much that nowadays these crafts are known.

 The beginnings of the Guelaguetza date from the Mexica conquest in Oaxaca.
-The Mexicas venerated the goddess of tender corn Xilonen.
-Today, the festival is dedicated to the corn goddess Centeotl.
+The Mexicas venerated the gods of tender corn Xilonen.
+Today, the festival is dedicated to the corn god Centeotl.
 Guelaguetza means to share or to give away.
 It also means the exchange of gifts and services.

-In the Zapotec population of Ocotlán de Morelos, in the southern part of the region of the Central Valleys of Oaxaca, there is the convent founded by the Dominican Fathers which they considered themselves to be “one of the best and most capable Temples of the what this Province has
+In the Zapotec population of Ocotlan de Morelos, in the southern part of the region of the Central Valleys of Oaxaca, there is the convent founded by the Dominican Fathers which they considered themselves to be “one of the best and most capable Temples that this Province has.

 In the outskirts of the archaeological zone the colors of the handicrafts will catch while the smell of maguey floods the streets, waiting for you in the mezcal factories that you will be able to taste.